 Often, depression in older adults presents more like anxiety.
 Anxiety is characterized by excessive worry, apprehension, or fear about a variety of events or situations.
 It may occur along with depression in older people.
 Uncontrollable anxiety can get in the way of your normal enjoyment of life.
 It can make you feel tired, restless, irritable, or on edge.

 Treatment for anxiety is similar to those for depression.
 Non-medical treatments like psychotherapy (cognitive behavioral therapy or problem-solving therapy) and anti-anxiety medications can be very helpful.

 Some medications that are commonly prescribed to older people for depression can also cause anxiety as a side effect.
 These include:

 - withdrawal from medications such as anxiolytics (anti-anxiety drugs) or sedatives

-Depression often occurs in older people who are suffering from dementia.
-In fact, about one of five people with Alzheimer’s Disease become severely depressed at some point.
+Depression often occurs in older people who are suffering from dementia or memory loss.
+In fact, about one of five people with Alzheimer’s Disease becomes severely depressed at some point.
 Other conditions that may result in dementia, such as multiple strokes or Parkinson’s disease, are also associated with depression.
 Depression may be the first sign that dementia is developing, or the depression may occur long after dementia has appeared.